The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

 For each $n\io$ we define the measure $\mu_n'$ on $S_F$ by the formula:

 and proceed similarly as in (2). \end{proof}

 Let us note that it may happen that $F\le_{RK}G$ and $N_G$ does not have the BJNP or it has the BJNP but not the JNP, but $N_F$ still has the JNP.
-Indeed, recall that $N_F$ for $F=Fr$ has the JNP and notice that if $G$ is meager, then $Fr\le_{RK}G$ by Talagrand's characterization of meager filters (see Theorem \ref{theorem:nonmeager_filters} in the next section), so it suffices to take such meager $G$ that $N_G$ does not have the BJNP (see Example \ref{example: Fsigma, nonBJNP}) or it has the BJNP but not the JNP (see Remark \ref{rem:density_bjnp_no_jnp} or Theorem \ref{theorem:continuum_many}.(2)).
-Thus, the converse to Proposition \ref{prop:rk_bjnp} does not hold.
+Indeed, recall that $N_F$ for $F=Fr$ has the JNP and notice that if $G$ is meager, then $Fr\le_{RK}G$ by Talagrand's characterization of meager filters (\cite[Theorem 21]{Tal80}), so it suffices to take such meager $G$ that $N_G$ does not have the BJNP (see Example \ref{example: Fsigma, nonBJNP}) or it has the BJNP but not the JNP (consider e.g. the filter $F_d$, described in the next section).

-We finish this section with some observations concerning the free sums of filters.
-Recall that given free filters $F_0$ and $F_1$ on $\omega$, their \textit{free sum} $F_0\oplus F_1$ is a filter on $\omega\times\{0,1\}$ defined by